-Capturing such an event on video not only helps protect you from potential criminal charges and civil liability, but can even provide hours of entertainment for others on YouTube (like this example) if you’re so inclined.
+Capturing such an event on video not only helps protect you from potential criminal charges and civil liability, but can even provide hours of entertainment for others on YouTube (like this example) if one was so inclined.

 While many of the biggest insurance players is the US don’t publicly advertise discounts for drivers with dash cams, it really never hurts to ask.
 The general consensus among industry professionals is that these discounts will eventually become commonplace in the auto insurance world.

 Dash cams are legal in the United States, but there are still certain considerations you must keep in mind.
 First of all, it’s important to mount your dash cam in a place that doesn’t obstruct your view while driving.
 In many jurisdictions, there are specific restrictions on exactly how much of your windshield can be obscured by devices like GPS units and dashboard cameras.